Total Home Inspection - NJ home inspection

 Q: If I have termites what do I do?

-Nigel & Neal of Total Home Inspection Services, are fully licensed Inspectors to perform wood destroying insect inspections (including termites).
+The inspectors of Total Home Inspection Services are fully licensed to perform a NY or NJ wood destroying insect inspection (including a NJ or NY Termite Inspection).
 This is normally a requirement of your lending institution when purchasing a house.
 Upon finding evidence of termites we put you in contact with a pest control company that will come out and treat your home.
 Any damage to framing should be repaired or replaced.

 Q: How do I protect my home against termites